Pernosco/on-prem/README.md

 ### Opting out of seccomp and AppArmor

 We disable seccomp syscall filtering and AppArmor in our containers using Docker's `seccomp=unconfined` and `apparmor=unconfined`.
 The former is necessary because Pernosco uses somewhat exotic syscalls such as `ptrace`, `mount`, `unshare` and `userfaultfd`.
 The latter is necessary because AppArmor can interfere with operations such as mounting tmpfs in our nested sandboxes.
 Our containers are still effectively confined by Docker's namespace sandboxing.

+## Distro-specific advice

+### Debian

+Debian comes with user namespace support disabled in the kernel.
+Pernosco uses user namespaces to sandbox third-party binaries that are used in debugging sessions such as `gdb` and `libthread_db.so` (a glibc component that provides support for accessing TLS variables).
+You can check the status of user namespace support with `sysctl kernel.unprivileged_userns_clone`: 0 = disabled, 1 = enabled.
+You will need to enable `kernel.unprivileged_userns_clone` to run Pernosco.

+Add `kernel.unprivileged_userns_clone=1` to `/etc/sysctl.conf` to enable it on each subsequent reboot or run `sysctl -w kernel.unprivileged_userns_clone=1` to enable it until the next reboot.

 ## Open-source licensing commitments